Stability conditions for polarised varieties: Introduction

 \subsection{Acknowledgements}

-I thank Frances Kirwan, John McCarthy, Jacopo Stoppa and especially Lars Sektnan for several interesting discussions on this circle of ideas, Michael Hallam, Yoshi Hashimoto and Eiji Inoue for technical advice and G\'abor Sz\'ekelyhidi for inspiring comments on another deformation problem.
+I thank Frances Kirwan, John McCarthy, Jacopo Stoppa, G\'abor Sz\'ekelyhidi and especially Lars Sektnan for several interesting discussions on this circle of ideas, Michael Hallam, Yoshi Hashimoto and Eiji Inoue for technical advice.
 I was funded by a Royal Society University Research Fellowship for the duration of this work.